 I am pleased to offer you a Graduate Research Assistantship in the <DEPARTMENT/UNIT NAME > for the <ACADEMIC YEAR/SEMESTER>.
 Your appointment will begin on <DATE> and end on <DATE>.
 These appointments are awarded to students who have excellent credentials and in whom the graduate faculty have real confidence.
 I am certain that this appointment will prove to be a valuable experience for you.

 The total stipend for this assistantship will be <AMOUNT> paid out in<5 or 10> equal monthly payments beginning <DATE>.
 Monthly stipends are direct deposited into your bank account the last working day of each month.
-The contract is based on 195 working days.
+The contract is based on 195 working days [100 if fall only; 95 if spring only].
 If the assistantship is terminated before the end of the contract period, the stipend may be prorated for the days worked accordingly.

 You will be required to work <# OF HOURS> hours per week (<FTE>) during the length of the appointment.
 Graduate assistants may not be employed more than a total of 19.6 (.49 FTE) hours per week during the academic year to include all positions and appointments internal and external to the university.
 There is no limit to time spent on studies and research relating to the advanced degree.
 You may be employed up to 40 hours per week during school breaks including any or all summer sessions.